 Feminists counter the victimhood charge by claiming that victim feminism is not a true representation of feminism butrather a white female middle class attempt to overlook issues of race, class, and other cultural differences.
 As such, the cries against victim feminism are nothing more than a few white middle class women wanting to "claim victory before the struggle is over.
 They want to race into the (not quite) top echelon of society, grab the booty, and bask in their newfound power.
 Other feminists counter that in giving a name to the forces which continue to oppress, the word victim can be an articulation of strength in many instances.
-What critics call "victim feminism," is actually an activism which refuses victimhood.
-The struggle for power in feminism, whether expressed through claims of female suppression or supremacy is seen nowhere more clearly than in the workplace and the ensuing effort to balance every other area of life.
+What critics call "victim feminism, whether expressed through claims of female suppression or supremacy is seen nowhere more clearly than in the workplace and the ensuing effort to balance every other area of life.